Snowflake-Labs/SC.DDLExportScripts/Oracle/README.rst

-sc-ora-exporter
+sc-oracle-export
 ================
-We’re excited to introduce sc-ora-exporter, a simple tool to help exporting your Oracle Code so it can be migrated to Snowflake.
+We’re excited to introduce `sc-oracle-export`, a simple tool to help exporting your Oracle Code so it can be migrated to Snowflake.